 Full-depth asphalt is exactly what its name suggests.
-Instead of asphalt being only part of the driveway, every section of a full-depth asphalt driveway — from the subgrade to the very top of the driveway — is made out of paving asphalt.
+Instead of asphalt is only part of the driveway, every section of a full-depth asphalt driveway — from the subgrade to the very top of the driveway — is made out of paving asphalt.
 The benefits of this approach are huge and include a multitude of protective measures, such as the way full-depth driveways:

 - Prevent Water Absorption – Water is one of the biggest devastators of otherwise high-quality asphalt driveways.
 This problem is particularly noticeable on long driveways, and when water soaks into the surface, it may expand and contract and cause damage.
 Thankfully, this problem is almost not a concern with full-depth asphalt driveways.

 - Increased Strength and Durability – Beyond its water-protective nature, full-depth asphalt also provides a stronger and more reliable surface structure than other types of pavement.
 Unlike other types of asphalt, which may shift and crack, full-depth asphalt driveways remain a very durable and long-lasting part of a home, often for years at a time.